jung-kurt/caddy-cgi/doc/cgi.md

 ### Advanced Syntax

-In order to specify custom environment variables, pass along one or more environment variables known to Caddy, or specify more than one match pattern for a given rule, you will need to use the advanced directive syntax.
+In order to specify custom environment variables, pass along one or more environment variables known to Caddy, specify more than one match pattern for a given rule, or exclude certain matches, you will need to use the advanced directive syntax.
 That looks like this:

 > %syntax%
 > [cgi][key] {
 >   [match][key] [match [match2...]][subkey]
+>   [except][key] [match [match2...]][subkey]
 >   [exec][key] [script [args...]][subkey]
 >   [env][key] [key1=val1 [key2=val2...]][subkey]
 >   [pass_env][key] [key1 [key2...]][subkey]